yochaigal/cairn/resources/monsters/troll.md

 # Troll

-6 HP, 1 Armor, 14 STR, 12 DEX, talons and bite (d10+d6)
+14 HP, 1 Armor, 14 STR, 12 DEX, 4 WIL,  claw (d8), club (d10)

-- Wicked, 8’ tall humanoids with rubbery bodies.
-Consume the flesh of other humanoids.
-Dwell underground, in the barren wilderness, and in the ruined homes of former victims.
+- Giant, warty humanoids of flesh and bark.
+Dwell underground or in deep forests, as well as the ruined homes of their former victims.
+Carnivorous.
-- Fire and acid damage received is _enhanced_, and stops a troll's regeneration.
-When attacked with either of those, the troll fails all morale checks.
-- Regains 3 HP per round, and even severed limbs are reattached.
-If killed, will regenerate and fight again in an hour.
+- When taking **Critical Damage** a Troll will continue fighting, despite loss of flesh and limb.
+Only when their STR is 0 are they truly killed.
+Unless their heads are bathed in acid, fire, or powerful magic they will fully regenerate within 1d4 days.